AOT-Technologies/forms-flow-ai/README.md

 * Access product URL as follows:
   * Camunda: http://localhost:8000/camunda/
-  * form.io: http://localhost:3001/ (the form designer is embedded into the FormsFlow UI)
+  * form.io: http://localhost:3001/ (the form designer is embedded into the formsflow.ai UI)
   * Redash: http://localhost:7000/
 * The login process is the same for all of them, redirect to Keycloak as OIDC (SAML for Redash), and obtain the appropriate JWT + claims.
 * For the forms designer, the FormFlow UI recognizes the additional role of formsflow-designer and enables a form design capability